piyush-doke/image-caption-generator/README.md

 Show Training Example | Displays some sample images and their captions (from training set).
 Prepare Data for Training and Prediction | Preprocesses data for training and making predictions.
 Also defines utility functions required for batch training.
 Define Decoder | Defines the decoder architecture required for training and making predictions.
-Load Pre-Trained Weights | Loads any pre-trained weights for the decoder architecture. <br>NOTE: Should only be used if training is to be resumed.
+Load Pre-Trained Decoder Weights | Loads any pre-trained weights for the decoder architecture. <br>NOTE: Should only be used if training is to be resumed.
 Training Loop | Trains the model.
 Saves learned weights after every epoch and also after the decoder is done training.

 ### 2. Making Predictions